-When you use a subdomain setup, you can manage the Cloudflare settings for one or more subdomains separately from those associated with your root domain.
+When you use a subdomain setup, you can manage the Cloudflare settings for one or more subdomains separately from those associated with your apex domain.

 docs.example.com, while preventing them from adjusting any settings on